Super Documents

 9. Do I have the right culture to introduce a paperless office?

 Do I believe teams will collaborate and support each other during the initial stages?
-What new culture do I want to promote and how I will lead my teams?
+What new culture do I want to promote, and how will I lead my teams?

 10. How will I measure success?